damir-sijakovic/ds_vector/README.md

 ### About

 'ds_vector' is a resizable array container with two resize modes.
-Resize modes are 'DS_VECTOR_MODE_DOUBLE' where memory needed for array doubles with each new step and 'DS_VECTOR_MODE_STEP' where array is resized in steps defined by step number.
+Resize modes are 'DS_VECTOR_MODE_DOUBLE' where memory required for array doubles with each new step and 'DS_VECTOR_MODE_STEP' where array is resized in steps defined by step number.
 Project is developed and tested only on archlinux/openrc 4.3 kernel, gcc 5.3.0 and valgrind 3.11.